GameOfCode64/ResuMate/README.md

-'This Project is Under Devlopment'
+'This Project is Under Development'
 # ResuMate-AI is Modern Resume builder AI
 ` ResuMate!
 AI powered Resume Builder.
 Using ResuMate build your future, get your dream job ❤️`